 July 1, 2014 - June 30, 2015 Pharmacy Benefits

-View full plan details and changes to copay amounts here
+View full plan details and prescription out-of-pocket maximums here

 Duquesne University and CVS/Caremark are working together to find better ways to effectively manage prescription drug costs, which are increasing faster than any other health care expense.